Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 	- why the place needed to rebrand
 	- strategy/strategies involved in the rebranding of the place
 	- the role and influence of a range of players involved in the placemaking
-	- how the rebranding has altered people’s perception of that place
+	- how the rebranding has altered people’'s perception of that place
 	- the relative success of the rebranding.
 ---